-We put our trust in medical practitioners to tell us what’s wrong with our bodies, however some diseases and illnesses can exhibit signs and symptoms so complex and variable that it’s challenging for health professions to reach a correct diagnosis.
+We put our trust in medical practitioners to tell us what’s wrong with our bodies.
+However, some diseases and illnesses can exhibit signs and symptoms so complex and variable that it’s challenging for health professions to reach a correct diagnosis.

 Often in movies and TV shows, heart attacks are portrayed in the same dramatic way: chest grabbing, extreme pain, collapsing onto the floor.
-But this isn’t always the case and symptoms can vary from individual; where one person may experience chest tightness and severe breathing problems, another may only exhibit very subtle discomfort.
+But this isn’t always the case and symptoms can vary from the individual; where one person may experience chest tightness and severe breathing problems, another may only exhibit very subtle discomfort.
 Subsequently, heart attacks often get mistaken for routine problems like indigestion or even anxiety.

 The symptoms of a stroke can vary from facial numbness to confusion to issues with mobility and speech.
 Unfortunately, doctors can overlook the early symptoms and pass them off as vertigo, migraine, or even intoxication.
 Indeed, recent research carried out in the US revealed that tens of thousands of American stroke victims are misdiagnosed every single year.

 Joint pain, stiffness, extreme fatigue, muscle aches, cognitive and memory problems: Fibromyalgia can exhibit a whole host of symptoms.
 What makes it particularly difficult to diagnose is that many of the symptoms aren’t exclusive to the disease, which is why it so regularly gets mistaken for other conditions such as rheumatic diseases like lupus, chronic fatigue syndrome and rheumatoid arthritis.